Coming Soon Archive 2

 Default setting is to use this.

 Version 2.16 available now.

 Improvement to listing of aspects using Solar Arc Directions.
 Speed of planets/points are now not taken into account.

-Version 2.xx, available soon.
+Version 2.xx, not available.

 Research and Analysis for radix/natal charts (images updated as work progresses)